apache/nuttx/configs/clicker2-stm32/README.txt

     STATUS:
        2017-06-19:  The Telnet Daemon does not start.
-This is simply because the daemon is started too early in the sequence... befor the network has been brought up:
+This is simply because the daemon is started too early in the sequence... before the network has been brought up:

            telnetd_daemon: ERROR: socket failure: 106

-         Basic network bring-up sequence works.
-At least no errors are reported.
+       2017-06-20:  I am get EINTR errors from the MAC layer when trying the udpclient tries to send messages.
+Still under investigation.

   nsh: